<> <> <> <>

 What are other common causes of hair loss?

-While telogen effluvium is the second biggest cause of hair loss, there are many other reasons why your hair may fall out.
+While telogen effluvium is the second biggest cause of hair loss, there are many other reasons why your hair may fall out [4].

 Androgenetic alopecia, commonly known as male pattern baldness (although it affects both men and women), is thought to be caused by genetics.
-You can recognise androgenetic alopecia by the way the loss of hair is limited to the top and front part of the head.
+You can recognise androgenetic alopecia by the way the loss of hair is limited to the top and front parts of the head.

 Alopecia areata can be patchy hair loss or complete baldness and is thought to be caused by an immune system disorder.